Customer-Centric Marketing Guide: Benefits, Strategies, & Steps

-If you owned a hardware store, and your best friend asked you to help them dig a ditch in their backyard, you probably wouldn’t lead with all the shovels they should buy from you.
+Think of it this way: If you owned a hardware store and your best friend asked you to help them dig a ditch in their backyard, you probably wouldn’t lead with all the shovels they should buy from you.
 If you did that, you wouldn't have many friends.

 Yet, that’s what a lot of brands do.
 Rather than helping their target customer, they pitch them.
 And, over time, their target audience tunes them out - “don’t go to Joe’s house, he’ll try to sell you a shovel!”